proteinreport/proteinreport.org/content/en/directory/ginkgo-bioworks/index.md

 weight: 5000
 uuid: 10023
 ---
 <p>Ginkgo is building a platform to enable customers to program cells as easily as we can program computers.
-The company&#039;s platform is enabling biotechnology applications across diverse markets, from food and agriculture to industrial chemicals to pharmaceuticals.</p>
+The company's platform is enabling biotechnology applications across diverse markets, from food and agriculture to industrial chemicals to pharmaceuticals.</p>